-5 solid reasons to become a freelancer in 2022
+5 solid reasons to become a freelancer

 And freelancing is one of the seldom options that hand the strings over to you.
 You and only you as your own boss!